 Both companies provide strong guarantees in their privacy policies and their apps are open source, regularly undergo third-party security audits, and use well-regarded VPN protocols such as WireGuard and OpenVPN.

-When it comes to functionality both Mullvad VPN’s and IVPN’s apps come with features to block your Internet connection if the VPN is disconnected or is not running (take a look at Mullvad VPN’s kill switch and Always require VPN features, and at IVPN’s Firewall feature), as well as options around blocking ads, trackers, and malware (Block ads, Block trackers, and Block malware in Mullvad VPN’s case and AntiTracker in IVPN’s case).
+When it comes to functionality both Mullvad VPN’s and IVPN’s apps come with features to block your Internet connection if the VPN is disconnected or is not running (take a look at Mullvad VPN’s Kill switch and Lockdown mode features, and at IVPN’s Firewall feature), as well as options around blocking ads, trackers, and malware (Block ads, Block trackers, and Block malware in Mullvad VPN’s case and AntiTracker in IVPN’s case).

 Here are a few related resources you might want to check out: